frasertweedale/notes-redhat/design/freeipa-sub-ca.rst

 - The schema will be updated.

-- Any essential/default security domains will be created, and relevant certificates issued.
+- Any essential/default sub-CAs will be created, and relevant certificates issued.

 Tests